coderitter/knight-form/README.md

 ### Widget

-You can use our Widget interface to get a minimal boiler plate for your own widgets.
+You can use our Widget interfaces to get a minimal boiler plate for your own widgets.

 ```typescript
 export interface Widget {